Michedev/NOStream/README.md

 * Pros: <br />
    * Faster than stream counterpart (Test in project can dimostrate it)
    * More simple syntactically
-* Current classes: <br />
+* How it works: <br />
-   * Collection, List, ArrayList, LinkedList extends the counterpart Java structures . <br />
+   * Collection, List, ArrayList, LinkedList extends the counterpart Java structures and implement my list trasformation methods (Operation interface) . <br />
+   * Import jar in your project then replace java.util.[Collection name] with structures.[Collection name] <br/>
 * Fuctions are: <br />
    * all
    * any